pitte/CityUnderSiege/README.md

-A platformer game written in C++ with the SDL 1.2 API.
+A platformer game written in C++ with the SDL 1.2 library.